blasw/blasw/README.md

 I love the world of web development.
 I have experience with JavaScript and TypeScript, as well as experience developing projects in React and a little in Next.js.
 I have also used Express.js and have experience linking client and server side applications and using databases such as SQLite and PostgreSQL to create a complete web application.
 Currently, I am focusing on learning Go and its application in backend development.

-My goal is to become a full-stack developer and I'm looking to expand my skill set, especially in backend development using JS and Go.
+My goal is to become a full-stack developer and I'm looking to expand my skill set, especially in backend development using NodeJS and Go.

 ---